MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/set-up-teams.md

 ## Enable someone to join a Remote Assist call on a one-time basis using the Teams desktop app

-**Recommended**: [One-time call](one-time-call.md) now makes it easier for Remote Assist users to invite collaborators to join the call using Remote Assist mobile or Teams desktop!
-The licensed Remote Assist user can use the Remote Assist mobile web app to set up a one-time call and share the one-time call link with the Teams desktop user.
+**Recommended**: [One-time call](one-time-call.md) makes it easy for Remote Assist users to invite collaborators to join a call using Remote Assist mobile or Teams desktop!
+To enable someone to join the call using Teams desktop, the licensed Remote Assist user must use the Remote Assist mobile web app to set up a one-time call and share the one-time call link with the Teams desktop user.
 The Remote Assist user can then join the call using Remote Assist mobile or Remote Assist HoloLens.

-**Alternatively,** the licensed Remote Assist user can still [set up a Teams meeting](https://docs.microsoft.com/dynamics365/mixed-reality/remote-assist/join-meeting-hololens#tip-for-setting-up-a-meeting) and join the meeting using Remote Assist HoloLens.
+**Alternatively,** the licensed Remote Assist user can [set up a Teams meeting](https://docs.microsoft.com/dynamics365/mixed-reality/remote-assist/join-meeting-hololens#tip-for-setting-up-a-meeting) and invite the collaborator.
+Then, the licensed Remote Assist HoloLens user will [join the meeting using the Remote Assist HoloLens app](join-meeting-hololens.md).
+The Teams desktop user will see the meeting invitation in their Outlook calendar or Teams calendar.
+They right-click the meeting invitation and select **Join Teams meeting**.
+(The web browser may launch and display options for joining the meeting.
+To join via Teams application, select **Launch it now**.)

+> [!Note]
+> Only a Remote Assist user and Teams desktop users can join a meeting.
+Remote Assist mobile users and Teams mobile users cannot join a meeting.

 ## Enable someone to make calls to and receive calls from a Remote Assist user long-term